Are you interested in exercising at home but get overwhelmed with the so many options out there?

 Every stationary bike is essentially an exercise bike.

-The main difference between them is that the recumbent bike has a backrest and the seated position reminds sitting on a regular chair, while the upright bike has no backrest and is very much like a standard road sports bike.
+However, the main difference between them is that the recumbent bike has a backrest and the seated position reminds sitting on a regular chair, while the upright bike has no backrest and is very much like a standard road sports bike.

 In terms of comfort, there's hardly any cardio equipment that can beat the comfortable seated position of the recumbent bike.